-Phishing is a logistical and technical challenge because a phisher must develop an effective phishing page with cloaking, find robust hosting for it, entice a victim to browse to it through SMS, email, or social media, exfiltrate the phished data, and then monetize the stolen credentials.
+Phishing is a logistical and technical endeavor as a phisher must develop an effective phishing page with cloaking, acquire a robust hosting for it, entice a victim to visit it via SMS, email, or social media, exfiltrate the phished data, and then monetize the stolen credentials.
 This technical and logistical complexity, combined with interest from potential phishers, has created an underground economy to facilitate each step.

-Phishing facilitators sell bundles of customizable or ready-to-deploy phishing pages known as ``phishing kits.''
+Phishing facilitators sell bundles of customizable or ready-to-deploy phishing pages known as `phishing kits.'
 They vary in features, sophistication, and cost.
-Phishing-as-a-service providers offer phishing kits and hosting services --- essentially turnkey phishing systems.
-Both products lower barriers to entry.
-Prior work has shown that phishing kits may steal credentials from their customers' kit deployments ~\cite{covaThereNoFree,mccalleyAnalysisBackDooredPhishing2011}, adapt or ``borrow'' features from other kits~\cite{intelligenceFrankenphishTodayZooBuilt2021}, and they are sometimes tied to specific actors ~\cite{unit42ThreatActorGroups2024}.
-In this paper, when two kits share the same set of features, and only differ in minor additions to new IPs in the blocklists, or different directory structure, we refer to them as being the same ``kit-family'' Phishing systems may store credentials on the same server, risking loss when the page is inevitably taken down, but a more common practice is to send them to the phisher over instant messaging channels.
+Combined with phishing-as-a-service providers, who offer phishing kits, hosting services, and continued support, lowers the barriers to entry into the ecosystem.
+Prior work has shown that phishing kits may steal credentials from their customers' kit deployments ~\cite{covaThereNoFree,mccalleyAnalysisBackDooredPhishing2011}, adapt or `borrow' features from other kits~\cite{intelligenceFrankenphishTodayZooBuilt2021}, and sometimes tie to specific actors ~\cite{unit42ThreatActorGroups2024}.
+In this paper, when two kits share the same set of features and differ only in minor additions to new IPs in the blocklists or in different directory structures, we refer to them as the same `kit family.'
+Phishing systems may store credentials on the same server, risking loss when the page is inevitably taken down, but a more common practice is to send them via instant messaging.

-Credential sales markets simplify monetization.
-The credential sales part of the ecosystem has also adapted to modern MFA/2FA practices.
+The credential sales part of the ecosystem, which simplifies monetization, has also adapted to modern MFA/2FA practices.
 With prior work showing that a browser fingerprint is enough to trick online services into triggering an MFA bypass~\cite{linPhishSheepClothing2022}, and has an increasing effect on the costs of stolen credentials~\cite {sanchez-rolaRodsLaserBeams2023}.